 Just like daily routines, every family has a different style of adapting their homes for achondroplasia.
 Because Leo doesn't have achondroplasia, he finds himself having to adapt to the tools Matt uses!

-Meet the Families
+Meet the

+and the second data dama the second sec

+Families

 Meet Haruki

 10 years old

 "I don't like croissants...
 Just kidding, I LOVE croissants!"

 Personality

 Haruki is a ball of energy.
-He loves people, loves parties, and loves playing soccer.
+He loves people, loves parties and loves playing football.
 Both of his parents have achondroplasia, so they have a lot of experience with having been short-statured kids themselves!
 It's helped Haruki become more independent (sometimes, a little too independent!).

-Mother

-39 years old Has achondroplasia.
+Talking Points